audacity/audacity.github.io/src/pages/FAQ.md

 #### Is Audacity safe to download?
 Yes.
 Audacity is entirely safe to download and install on your desktop computer if it has been downloaded directly from the [Audacity website](/).

-We also publish versions through the Microsoft Store, via `winget`, via Github and Fosshub.
+We also publish official versions through the Microsoft Store, via `winget`, via Github and Fosshub.
 There also are third party Audacity builds around, though we cannot guarantee for the integrity of versions downloaded from places other than mentioned here.

 ---